Q&A

 Visual impact (Japanese only): https://assess-toshokohyo.metro.tokyo.lg.jp/uploads/web_public/357_jinngugaien/06/06202235716.pdf

-Certain self-imposed rules for organizers in terms of operating events are also implemented at the current Jingu Stadium.
+Certain self-imposed rules for organizers in terms of operating events are also implemented even at the current baseball stadium.
 This includes sound restrictions with respect to time of day as well as number and types of sound sources.
 It also includes specifications for maximum decibel levels at the uppermost tier of the baseball stadium.
-At the new baseball stadium, we will continue situation-specific noise reduction measures and consider operational methods to achieve a comfortable spectating environment.
+At the new baseball stadium, we will also continue implementing situation-specific noise reduction measures and consider ways of operating operational methods to achieve a comfortable spectating environment, taking into account the impact on the neighborhood.
 Moreover, concerted efforts will be made to ensure advance notification of events.

 Furthermore, on the basis of estimated number of employees and other such metrics, we have calculated traffic volumes, service levels, and other such estimates with respect to weekdays, weekends, and during events at various locations around the planned site, including peripheral roadways and pedestrian zones.
 Meanwhile, on a five-tiered rating scale, we seek to achieve the top “A” ranking across all locations on weekdays and weekends, and we seek to achieve an “A” or “B” rankings during events.